 - chest pain, especially with activity

-People who may be at risk of other forms of heart disease should be aware of additional symptoms associated with those conditions.
-These may include:
+People at risk of other forms of heart disease should be aware of additional symptoms associated with those conditions, including:

 - shortness of breath, especially with activity